-Remote access Trojans are software that allows unauthorized access to a victim’s computer or covert surveillance.
-Remote access Trojans are often disguised as legitimate programs and give the attacker unhindered access.
+Remote Access Trojan is software that allows unauthorized access to a victim’s computer or covert surveillance.
+Remote access Trojan are often disguised as legitimate programs and give the attacker unhindered access.
 Their capabilities include tracking user behavior, copying files, and using bandwidth for criminal activity.

 What is a Remote Access Trojan (RAT)?

-A RAT (Remote Access Trojan) is a malicious program that opens a backdoor, allowing an attacker to control the victim’s device completely.
+A Remote Access Trojan (RAT) is a malicious program that opens a backdoor, allowing an attacker to control the victim’s device completely.
 Users often download RATs with a legitimate program, i.e., inside of hacked games from torrents or within an email attachment.
 Once an attacker compromises the host system, it can use it to spread RATs to additional vulnerable computers, thus creating a botnet.
 In addition, RAT can be deployed as a payload using exploit kits.
-Once successfully deployed, RAT provides a direct connection to the command-and-control (C&C) server that the attackers control.
+Once successfully deployed, RAT directly connects to the command-and-control (C&C) server the attackers control.
 They achieve this by using a predefined open TCP port on the compromised device.
 Because the RAT provides administrator-level access, an attacker can do almost anything on a victim’s computer, such as:

 - Use spyware and keyloggers to track the victim’s behavior